irwingb1979/frontnext1/README.md

 This is a Next.js application, serving as the frontend for a web project.
 It leverages modern React features and incorporates interactive elements using GSAP and visually appealing components with Tailwind CSS and Font Awesome.

+# Demo
+You can explore the live demo of the frontend at the following link: [Live Demo](https://frontnext1.onrender.com/).

 ## Table of Contents

 - [Features](#features)